hongdatchy/book_car_hust_android/README.md

 Requirement: java 8

+Run:
-Run: pull code and run
+-	pull code

+-	create Key in google api from billing account

 Login:
 -	Accout user:
 	  Username: user

 	  Pass: user

 -	Accout driver:
 	  Username: driver

 	  Pass: driver

+Note:
-Note: Backend in time that u see this project may not run because my backend is free trial(3 mouth from google cloud platform)
+-	Backend in time that u see this project may not run because my backend is free trial(3 mouth from google cloud platform)

-Your Key in google api must is not bill account of following territory(Prohibited Territories):
+-	Your Key in google api must is not billing account of following territory(Prohibited Territories):

 	- China

 	- Crimea

 	- Cuba

 	- Iran

 	- North Korea

 	- Syria

 	- Vietnam

-otherwise place_api may not work
+Otherwise place_api may not work